dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/about-documentation.rst

 Introduction
 ------------

-There are 6 places for documentation at OpenCSW:
+There are 6 places for :index:`documentation` at OpenCSW:

 * `OpenCSW wiki`_ .a.k.a. wikidot